top of page

 • Player movement and controls

-• Combat mechanics (character health, hitbox interactions)
+• Combat mechanics (character health, hitbox interactions, stat interactions)

 • 5 Weapon Types and 36 Weapon Abilities

-• 10 Enemies and 3 Bosses (movement and attack behavior, score values)
+• 10 Enemies and 3 Bosses

 • Procedural Room Generation